kree-dotcom/simpleVault/README.md

 - auto compounds interest

-Please note none of these contracts have been audited or tested fully, do not use in production.
+Please note none of these contracts have been audited or tested fully (or finished being written for that matter), do not use in production.

 Currently known deficiencies:
 - There is no function to claim STRK rewards for users nor a system to allocate these proportional to deposits.